fdemirci224/DFOTr.jl/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the EPL-2.0 license.
 See `LICENSE`.